Average Directional Index

-Note that if +DM is negative, you use a zero for its value, and if the –DM indicator is positive, you use zero.
+Note that if +DM is negative, you use a zero for its value, and if the –DM indicator is positive, you use a zero.
 Wilder used a 14-day period for the DM and for ATR, but you are welcome to fiddle with other periods or to change the EMA (exponential moving average) to a different version.

-At last we come to:
+At last, we come to:

 Wilder invented ADX (and all his indicators) before the advent of the PC.
 Luckily for us, every program today contains a canned version of ADX and the components, -DI and +DI.
 It may pay, however, to grasp the calculation methodology because there is a lot of smoothing going on in ADX.
 The DM components are smoothed if only by the elimination of inside days, and ADX is smoothed by dividing by the ATR.
 This has the virtue of delivering a really reliable indicator, but one that may lag and is hard to interpret.
-On the example chart below, we see an upmove in the price that starts six entire periods before the ADX line rises above 25, the criterion for a strong trend worth trading.
+On the example chart below, we see an upmove in the price that starts 11 entire periods before the ADX line rises above 25, the criterion for a strong trend worth trading.

-Now let’s add +DI, shown in the chart below (blue dashed line).
+Now, let’s add +DI, shown in the chart below (blue dashed line).
 The left-hand crossover of the +DI line with the red ADX line shows that an uptrend is forming.
 The right-hand crossover shows it is ending.
 Consider the left-hand crossover for a minute.
 It would seem to be late to the party.
 But look at the prices again — they are ranging, not trending.

 The next chart shows a bigger picture of the same situation.
-We were able to draw a red rising support line and that may blind us to the unhappy sideways movement marked by the gold lines.
+We were able to draw a red rising support line, and that may blind us to the unhappy sideways movement marked by the gold lines.
 We do not have a breakout above the previous high until the end of the gold lines.
-Our eyes may miss it but ADX identified it correctly.
+Our eyes may miss it, but ADX identified it correctly.
 If you are deeply risk averse, ADX can become your new best friend.

-Unfortunately, you will get a lot of extraneous crossovers and it can be easy to get hopelessly confused.
+Unfortunately, you will get a lot of extraneous crossovers, and it can be easy to get hopelessly confused.
 That is why using other confirming indicators with ADX is a good idea, including MACD and pattern recognition.